raulsenaferreira/Systems-Engineering/README.md

 Implementations from my postgraduate where each folder represents a discipline taken.
 Inside almost all of these folders has not only codes, but also an article resulting from discipline work.

 ### Abbreviation list
-ATS = Evaluation of Health Technologies (Taken because of my dissertation theme)
+ATS = Evaluation of Health Technologies (Computing applied to Health)

 BDNC = Non Conventional Database